finnito/Science/content/12phy/as91172/markdown/atomic-structure.md

 ## James Chadwick (1891-1974)

-- In 1932, he performed an whakamātau to discover the third type of sub-atomic particle that is not deflected by an electric or magnetic field – the “neutron”.
+- In 1932, he performed a whakamātau to discover the third type of sub-atomic particle that is not deflected by an electric or magnetic field – the “neutron”.

 ---

-### Designing the Gold Foil whakamātau
+## L3 Mahi Tuatahi

-1. Explain why the whakamātau had to be carried out in a vacuum.
+1. Explain why the gold foil whakamātau had to be carried out in a vacuum.
 2. Explain why it was necessary for the gold foil to be a few atoms thick.

 ---

-1. Explain why the whakamātau had to be carried out in a vacuum.
+## Whakatika Tahi

 - If the alpha particles had not been travelling through vacuum, they would have been affected by the molecules in the air.
 Then the results (the deviation in the particles’ paths) would not be dependent only on the atoms of the gold foil.

 ---

-2. Explain why it was necessary for the gold foil to be a few atoms thick.
+## Whakatika Rua

 - Rutherford was aiming to see how alpha particles would behave as they went through the foil.
 Alpha particles are stopped very easily.
 If the gold foil was thicker it would have stopped the particles completely and not let any to go through.

 ---

-Complete questions 1 and 2 on the Worksheet 3.
+<iframe width="1136" height="639" src="https://www.youtube.com/embed/1EdTw4I6L0U" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+---

+## Ngohe

+1. Glue in your periodic table
+2. Complete homework booklet Q2, Q4